brown-cs132-s13/labs/aws/aws.md

 ./node_modules/express/bin/express .
 ```

-Now edit the `package.json` file appropriately.
+Now edit the `package.json` file to have the right information.

 If you don't have a preferred editor you can use:

 `nano package.json`